SWENGG4Y2023/SWENGG4Y2023Team02/Assignment01/SRS.md

 ## 3. System Features

-   - ### **3.1 System Feature 1**
+   - ### **3.1 Admin Features**

    The features that are available to the Admin are:

    -   Admin can Add / Delete / Update Trainers and Customer details.

    -   Admin has all rights to view the details of users.

    -   Admin can also view Transaction Details and update fitness membership packages with the trainers.

    -   Validate and verify trainers based upon their certification and feedback.

-   - ### **3.2 System Feature 2**
+   - ### **3.2 User Features**

    The features that are available to the users are

    -   Can view profile history and details

    -   Makes inquiries and can take training membership.

    -   Can schedule a fitness consultancy session.

    -   Can view their past fitness records.

    -   Can create their self-fitness goals.

    -   Can give feedback to the trainers.

    -   Can provide feedback to the trainers and the fitness consultants
-   - ### **3.3 System Feature 3**
+   - ### **3.3 Trainer Features**

    The features that are available to the Trainer are:

    -   Trainer can view Member details who have subscribed to them.

    -   Accept or reschedule consultancy sessions with the users.

    -   Provide their fitness work-out details to the users.

    -   Can charge fees from the subscribed user.

    -   Trainers can also add blogs and videos about their activities.

 ## 4. External Interface Requirements
    - ### **4.1 User Interface Requirements**